pfsense/docs/source/firewall/blocking-instant-message-applications.rst

 Blocking Instant Message Applications
 =====================================

-pfSense is a firewall that works on layer 3 and layer 4, so it can handle IP addresses and port numbers well.
+pfSense® software is a firewall that works on layer 3 and layer 4, so it can handle IP addresses and port numbers well.
 Instant Message (IM) vendors actively try to bypass firewalls so they change server IP addresses frequently, use many IP addresses, and disguise traffic as HTTP.
 This